test-prof/test-prof/guides/factory_prof.md

 How to read this?

 Every column represents a _factory stack_ or _cascade_, that is a sequence of recursive `#create` method calls.
-Consider and example:
+Consider an example:

 ```ruby
 factory :comment do